 Over the coming days we will look at what He said from the cross.

-The first saying of Jesus on the cross is found in Luke 23.34 and we read,
+The first saying of Jesus from the cross is found in Luke 23.34 and we read that

 …Jesus said, “Father, forgive them, for they know not what they do.”

 Even to the very end, Jesus was others-focused.
 This will come up again and again as we move through the last things He said in His earthly life.
 Others.
 Right up to the end, Jesus was others-focused.
-Right up to the end, Jesus sought forgiveness for those that did not deserve it.
+Right up to the end, Jesus sought forgiveness for those that did not deserve it and had not earned it.
 Is there a more poignant example of His grace in action than Jesus on the cross seeking forgiveness for those literally crucifying Him?